bephrem1/interviewpen/README.md

 - Trees, Binary Trees, & Binary Search Trees
 - System and OO design Principles (sometimes)

-And that is pretty much it.
-These are the topics you need to know well to pass.
+And that is pretty much it for Data Structures & Algorithms.

 The channel's goal is to contribute to the community of people bridging these topics to help engineers excel in the interview.